 Our Nominations and Governance Committee continually assesses the board of directors and the skill sets, experiences and characteristics represented by the directors to ensure alignment with the Company's strategic objectives and evolving needs and expectations.
 The board of directors believes that its membership should reflect a diversity of industries, experience, gender, race, ethnicity and age to help ensure that it serves the long-term interests of stockholders and promotes the best interests of the Company.
 Additionally, the Nominations and Governance Committee is committed to considering the candidacy of women and racially and ethnically diverse candidates for future vacancies on the Board.
-The below skills matrix and diversity matrix represents the current members of the board of directors.
-These matrices are re-assessed regularly and evolves with the needs of the organization.
+The below skills matrix and diversity matrix represents the current members of the board of directors as of the date of this Proxy Statement.
+These matrices are re-assessed regularly and the composition of our board and its committees evolves with the needs of the organization.